Volunteer Income Tax Assitance (VITA)

 In support of the VITA program's continued growth, we once again received a federal grant from the IRS and received a perfect score of 100% during our surprise Field Site Visit conducted during the 2018 tax season.

 During the 2018 tax season, the VITA program saved our tax clients $411,750 in fees as we filed 2,745 tax returns for free with $841,914 in Earned Income Tax Credits (EITC) and $2,796,330 in federal refunds being returned to the community—and the budgets of hard-working area families.

 My Free Taxes

-To augment our VITA program, the United Way received a grant from United Way Worldwide to expand our promotion and usage of My Free Taxes.
-Powered by H&R Block, this website is available to those with household income of $64,000 or less who are comfortable filing their taxes themselves online.
-Nearly 130 tax returns were completed through My Free Taxes with an average EITC of $2,268 and an average federal refund of $2,100.
+To augment our VITA program, the United Way also offers free, self-tax filing services online through My Free Taxes.
+Powered by H&R Block, this website is available to those with household income of $66,000 or less who are comfortable filing their taxes themselves online.
+Nearly 120 tax returns were completed through My Free Taxes last year with an average EITC of $2,370 and an average federal refund of $1,884.